jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ^(Source: Rule insert)

 # [Alicia Masters](http://vs.tcgbrowser.com/images/cards/big/FAN-009.jpg)
-Set: The Fantastic Battles
+*Set: The Fantastic Battles*

 Here's an example of how her **Neo-Realistic Sculptor** works.
 The Thing is on your side, who has 10/6 ATK/DEF.
 While Alicia is also on your side, his ATK/DEF become  10/10.
+^(Source: Rule insert)

 # [Armor](http://vs.tcgbrowser.com/images/cards/big/TUB-018.jpg)
-Set: The Utopia Battles
+*Set: The Utopia Battles*

 **Psionic Exoskeleton** is a combat power, but its effect lasts for the rest of the turn.
+^(Source: Rule insert)

 # [Angel](http://vs.tcgbrowser.com/images/cards/big/RES-001.jpg) (MC)
-Set: Resistance
+*Set: Resistance*

 When Angel levels up, he transforms into [Archangel](#wiki_archangel).
 When this happens, he keeps his orientation (ready/exhausted, face-up/face-down), all of his counters, and any effects on him.
 Also note Archangel doesn’t have a Level 1 version.
 The only way to becomehim normally is to start the game with (Resistance) Level 1 Angel as your Main Character.
+^(Source: Rule insert)

 # [Angel](http://vs.tcgbrowser.com/images/cards/big/TBB-001.jpg)/[Angelus](http://vs.tcgbrowser.com/images/cards/big/TBB-028.jpg) (MC)
-Set: The Buffy Battles
+*Set: The Buffy Battles*

 Level 1 Angel and Angelus can transform between each other.
 However, when you build a deck you must choose either Angel or Angelus to be your starting Main Character.
 (You must lock in your decision at the time you build your deck, not after you see what Main Character your opponent is using.)
 When Angel transforms into Angelus or vice versa, he keeps his orientation (ready/exhausted, face up/face down), all of his counters (including XP), and any effects on him.
+^(Source: Rule insert)
 # [Angela](http://vs.tcgbrowser.com/images/cards/big/GAL-015.jpg)
-Set: Galactic Guardians
+*Set: Galactic Guardians*

 **An Angel From the Heavens** makes it difficult for Angela to be solo attacked.
 An attacker must have (Flight) or (Range) (or both) to solo attack her.

 When Angela opens a **Bridge to Heven**, you must put each revealed character onto your side.
 This may cause some characters to be KO'd due to the uniqueness rules.
+^(Source: Rule insert)

 # [Anya](http://vs.tcgbrowser.com/images/cards/big/TBB-018.jpg)
-Set: The Buffy Battles
+*Set: The Buffy Battles*

 Her **Newly Human and Strangely Literal** power ignores all stat increases including +1/+1 counters.
 It doesn’t remove the counters – they just have no effect this turn.
+^(Source: Rule insert)

 # [Archangel](http://vs.tcgbrowser.com/images/cards/big/RES-002.jpg)
 Set: Resistance

 **Violent** means that he strikes Supporting Characters with double his ATK.

 # [Ardina](http://vs.tcgbrowser.com/images/cards/big/HER-008.jpg)